ASEM000/pytreeclass/README.md

 2. To achieve the **most intuitive** user experience in the `JAX` ecosystem by :
    - 🏗️ Defining layers similar to `PyTorch` or `TensorFlow` subclassing style.
    - ☝️ Filtering\Indexing layer values by using boolean masking similar to `jax.numpy.at[].{get,set,apply,...}`
-   - 🎨 Visualize defined layers in plethora of ways for better debugging and [sharing](mermaid) of information
+   - 🎨 Visualize defined layers in plethora of ways for better debugging and sharing of information.

 ## ⏩ Quick Example <a id="QuickExample">